-Mendel is known as the father of genetics and he proposed the laws of inheritance: Law of Segregation, Law of Independent Assortment and Law of Dominance.
+Mendel laid the basic groundwork for the field of genetics and he eventually proposed the laws of inheritance: Law of Segregation, Law of Independent Assortment and Law of Dominance.
 These laws came into existence from his experiments on pea plants with a variety of traits.

 Mendel first studied the inheritance of one gene in the plant through monohybrid cross.
 He considered only a single character (plant height) on pairs of pea plants with one contrasting trait.
 Later, he studied the inheritance of two genes in the plant through dihybrid cross.